 For more detailed information about why model train products seem to come and go and why we have stopped listing prices on our "buyer's guide," please see the article "About Pricing and Availability."

 Note about Suppliers: While we try to help you get the trains and other products you want by recommending suppliers with a good record of customer service, all transactions between you and the supplier you chose to provide your trains are governed by the published policies on the supplier's web site.
 So please print off any order confirmation screens and save copies of invoices, etc., so you can contact the appropriate supplier should any problems occur.
 (They almost never do, but you want to be on the safe side.)

 Note: This train used to have an Atlantic 4-4-2 locomotive; now it has an 0-8-0, which is a different style that is just as much fun to run.
 If you have the old Pennsylvania Flyer and you like Pennsylvania RR, this is a good addition to the old set.
-This set features PRR's famous "port-hole" caboose.
+That said, it's been in high demand.
 Again, if you want this train (or any train on this page), avoid disappointment and order now.

 |Lionel Wild West Set-Lone Ranger Train Set - This train was reintroduced without fanfare in 2010, but has come into high demand.
 Many folks over the years have liked the old-timey look of this set.
 The set includes a large FasTrack layout, and the powerful CW-80 Transformer.